 If you have, for example, a special needs child who will rely on the life insurance payout to be able to live comfortably beyond your death, then your whole life insurance policy’s higher premium is worth it to accomplish your goal and to have peace of mind.

 If you have maxed out other investment options, such as your 401(k) or IRA contributions, and seek a tax-free way to distribute money to your beneficiaries, a whole life insurance policy is an option to investigate.

-If you are in the process of building up your emergency savings fund and have not maxed out your retirement contribution options, then the lower term life insurance rates for seniors will be a better way to secure your family’s future.
+If you are in the process of building up your emergency savings fund and have not maxed out your retirement contribution options, then the lower term life insurance rates will be a better way to secure your family’s future.